gorriecoe/silverstripe-sanchez/README.md

 - Over 300 built in snippets HOlyy shit.
 - Reads the project composer.lock file to determine the available snippets.
 - Php snippets follow [psr-2 standards](http://www.php-fig.org/psr/psr-2/)
-- Snippets inject use namespace if available
+- Snippets inject use usetItem if available
 - Supports 4.\* and 3.\*
 - File icon for .ss
 - Uses full word prefixes so you don't have to remember abbreviations